gammasoft71/xtd/docs/downloads.md

 # Support

-If you need support, don't hesitate to contact us on the [support](https://github.com/gammasoft71/xtd/issues) page.
+If you face any problems feel free to open an issue at the [issues tracker](https://github.com/gammasoft71/xtd/issues), If you feel like there is a missing feature, please raise a ticket on Github.
+Pull request are also welcome.

 ______________________________________________________________________________________________